LUMII-Syslab/qkd-as-a-service/README.md

 scripts/gen-keys.sh
 ```

 All the keys (for CA, Aija, Brencis, Centis, users, and proxies) are placed into subfolders within `ca-scripts`.
 The keys are mostly used by the scripts (from the `scripts` directory).
-Some (ECC, non-PQC) keys have to be installed in a non-PQC browser, where Centis will be launched (see below).
+Some (ECC, non-PQC) keys may be installed in a non-PQC browser, where Centis will be launched (see below).

 # Running QaaS (Aija and Brencis)